killercup/presentation-rust-approach/Readme.md

 ## We don't need to re-invent everything

-We should embrace the ideas that are already out there, and apply them in the current context.
+Embrace existing ideas and put them into our current context.

+. . .

+~~Not invented here~~

 ::: notes